tbenade/wercker-devcenter/source/articles/introduction/pipeline.md

             code: |-
               bundle exec jekyll build --trace --destination "$WERCKER_OUTPUT_DIR"
 ```
+The static html files will be copied into the `$WERCKER_OUTPUT_DIR` folder readying them for the deployment pipeline.

 ## Deploys
 The deploy pipeline is aimed at delivering your passed build to your target of choice.
 At wercker we view deployment and delivery as a broad subject;